tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > But the distorted or confused morality of the past could not accept evil and considered it to be abnormal, a disease, a defect of life.
 (p.
 271)

+> Art demonstrates that at the beginning of the culture of particular form, the action of creation and cultivation is dominant,
+> while toward the end the action of abolition apparently becomes all important.
+If the same is true in life, then the two
+> oppositions of morality must become accentuated in the same way.
+(p.
+271)

 > Toward the end of the culture of particular forms, high universal morality - which basically contains
 > only good - appears to dictate that we must do evil to these forms.
 > But actually, it envisages only the establishment of pure and equivalent relationships, and therefore requires purified forms.